wri/aqueduct-components/README.md

 ## Troubleshooting ⚠️

 `Vega` library uses `canvas` dependency, this one at the same time depends on `cairo`.
-So if you are suffering something related go to [https://github.com/Automattic/node-canvas#compiling](https://github.com/Automattic/node-canvas#compiling) and follow the steps.
+So if you are suffering installing `canvas` or related go to [https://github.com/Automattic/node-canvas#compiling](https://github.com/Automattic/node-canvas#compiling) and follow the steps.

 ## Recommendations 🐰
 ---